Can-Kizilay/selenium-event-logger/README.md

 ```

 ## Driver Setup
-Logger should be added to the driver.
+The Logger should be added to the driver.

 Example: